ccontrols/component-controls/plugins/addon-images/README.md

 # Overview

-This addon contains a `ImagesBlock` that you can integrate into any page, as well as a standalone `ImagesPage`
+This addon contains an `ImagesBlock` that you can integrate into any page, as well as a standalone `ImagesPage`

 # Getting Started